GeekyAnts/geekymodel/README.md

 newTodo.save();

-// newTodo.saving gets populated which an observable
+// newTodo.saving gets populated which is a MobX ObservableValue
 ```

 #### Fetching all the todos and wiring with React